-Non-consensual sharing of sexual images and videos; Sexualised online bullying; Unwanted sexual comments and messages, including, on social media; and Sexual exploitation; coercion and threats
+- consider the experience of the victim) and displaying pictures, photos, or drawings of a sexual nature; and - Online sexual harassment.
+This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence16.
+It may include: - Non-consensual sharing of sexual images and videos; Sexualised online bullying; Unwanted sexual comments and messages, including, on social media; and Sexual exploitation; coercion and threats

-8.15 Upskirting
+8.16 Upskirting

 - 1. Our school recognises that upskirting is a criminal offence and we will take any allegations of such behaviour very seriously. - 2.
 Upskirting typically involves taking a picture up or under a person's clothing without them knowing.
-The picture is taken with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - 3.
+The picture is taken with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm. - 3.
 When an allegation of upskirting is brought to our attention we will respond as we would for any other disclosure of potential abuse. - 4.
 We will follow the principles as set out in responding to reports of sexual violence and harassment above and will take advice from IFD on how to progress any allegation of upskirting. - 5.
-Where any suspect for a case of upskirting is identified as being a pupil at our school we will initially be guided by police but will always seek to support that pupil in accordance with the principles set out in 22.23 below.
+Where any suspect for a case of upskirting is identified as being a pupil at our school we will initially be guided by police but will always seek to support that pupil.

-8.16 Sharing Nudes and semi-nude images
+8.17 Sharing Nudes and semi-nude images

-- 1. We recognise the guidance issued in December 2020 by the Dept for Digital, Culture, Media and Sport and the UK Council for Internet Safety published guidance Sharing nudes and semi nudes: advice for education settings working with children and young people. - 2.
+- 1. We recognise the guidance issued in December 2020 by the Dept for Digital, Culture, Media and Sport and the UK Council for Internet Safety published guidance Sharing nudes and semi nudes: advice for education settings working with children and young people17. - 2.
 This guidance separates incidents of those under 18 sharing nude or semi-nude images into two broad areas: 1 aggravated and 2 experimental. - 3.
-Aggravated can be sub-categorised into the following areas: - An adult is involved,

-• Youth only and there is an intent to harm - for example used to threaten or exploitation, Youth only and reckless misuse - for example sharing images widely without consent but no intent to harm.

-- 4. Experimental can be sub-categorised into - Where images have been shared within a romantic context - Where young people share images of themselves with others for sexual attention - Another reason
+Aggravated can be sub-categorised into the following areas: - An adult is involved - Youth only and there is an intent to harm for example used to threaten or exploitation, Youth only and reckless misuse for example sharing images widely without consent but no intent to harm. - 4.
+Experimental can be sub-categorised into - Where images have been shared within a romantic context